 The first step will be for Dr. Wetmore to place the titanium post part of the implant into your gums.
 This is the part of the implant that replaces the root of your tooth.
 To function like the root of your tooth (e.g. making the tooth fixed to your jawbone and thus just as stable as a natural tooth) it needs to literally bond to your jawbone through a biological process called “osseointegration“.
 Unfortunately, there is no short cut for this process and it can take anywhere from 3 to 6 months.
 The good news is that this is why implants never slip or make noises like dentures sometime can.

-The next stage is for Dr. Wetmore to check that the post has successfully integrated and then he will place what is called the abutment, or connector.
+The next stage is for you to come back to Sage Dental and your dentist here will check that the post has successfully integrated and then he or she will place what is called the abutment, or connector.
 This is what connects the post to the replacement tooth or crown.
 The gum is then allowed to heal around the abutment.

 We will provide you with ongoing care instructions.
 If you practice good oral hygiene, eating habits and have regular dental check-ups, your implants should last a lifetime.